 - He then worked as a professor of theoretical physics at the German Charles-Ferdinand University in Prague, at the Federal Institute of Technology Zurich (ETH Zurich), and at the University of Berlin.

-- He also worked on ammunition and explosive with the Research and Development Division of the United States Navy.
+- He also worked on ammunition and explosives with the Research and Development Division of the United States Navy.

 28. Where Did Albert Einstein Work – Albert Einstein Workplace